 It’s well established in scientific literature that a meat-free diet, when done correctly, offers tremendous health benefits.
 The notion that meat is necessary for human health is a myth that continues to pervade popular culture, but public perception is slowly shifting, and new research is showing that even our ancestors did not exclusively (or even predominantly) eat meat.
 While we don’t mean to say that eating any meat is unhealthy, we do wish to call attention to the growing body of research making clear that vegan and vegetarian diets are optimal for good health.

 Katherine Milton, an anthropologist at the University of California, Berkeley, explains why the ‘paleo’ argument is flawed in the following statement:

-To learn more about the paleo diet confusion and see examples and studies, you can refer to this article we published early last year.
+To learn more about the paleo diet confusion and see examples and studies, you can refer to this article we published in 2015.

 According to Harvard Medical School, “studies are confirming the health benefits of meat-free eating.
 Nowadays, plant-based eating is recognized as not only nutritionally sufficient but also as a way to reduce the risk for many chronic illnesses.”

 Even the American Dietetic Association has weighed in with a position paper, concluding that “appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.”

 These diseases include heart disease, cancer, diabetes, and more.

 With that being said, let’s take a look at what can happen when you stop eating meat.